lexik/LexikJWTAuthenticationBundle/Resources/doc/5-encoder-service.rst

 JWT encoder service customization
 =================================

-This bundle comes with two built-in token encoders, one based on the `namshi/jose <https://github.com/namshi/jose>`__ library (default) and the later based on the `lcobucci/jwt <https://github.com/lcobucci/jwt>`__ library.
-If both don't suit your needs, you can replace it with your own encoder service.
+This bundle comes with a built-in token encoder, based on the `lcobucci/jwt <https://github.com/lcobucci/jwt>`__ library.
+If he doesn't suit your needs, you can replace it with your own encoder service.
 Here's an example implementing a `nixilla/php-jwt <https://github.com/nixilla/php-jwt>`__ library based encoder.